-"looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God" (Heb 12.2).
+"fix our eyes on Jesus, the author and perfector of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God" (Heb 12.2).

 The Ascension was the last parting of the risen Christ from his disciples who had seen him alive after the Resurrection.
 The difference this time was in the nature of the parting.
-The previous description of such a parting in Luke's Gospel seems instantaneous (Luke 24.31).
-At the Ascension Jesus parted "as they were looking on" (Acts 1.9).
+The previous description of such a parting in Luke’s Gospel seems instantaneous (Luke 24.31).
+At the Ascension Jesus parted "before their very eyes" (literally "with them looking").
 The process could be observed to a certain point.
 A cloud came down, probably as at the Transfiguration of Jesus.
-That was when, together with Peter, John and James, "a cloud [which had signified in the Old Testament the divine presence] came and overshadowed them" (Luke 9.34).
+That was when, together with Peter, John and James, "a cloud [which had signified in the Old Testament the divine presence] appeared and enveloped them" (Luke 9.34).
 So now Jesus was drawn up into the cloud and the cloud did rise.
 However, while the other separations of the risen Jesus from his disciples were for a few hours or days only, this was truly final.
 There would be no new appearances (or none of the same kind).
-Never again was Jesus to be with his disciples in such a way that they could even eat with, drink with, and touch, him.
-This was a withdrawal of Jesus from the whole order of existence that we experience this side of the grave.
+Never again was Jesus to be with his disciples in such a way that they could even eat with, drink with and touch him.
+He was to be made real now by the Holy Spirit.
+For this was a withdrawal of Jesus from the whole order of existence that we experience this side of the grave.
 It completed for Jesus that process of change from this current limited and finite state that began with his Resurrection.
-Jesus was, indeed, returning to his Father: "I am ascending to my Father and your Father, to my God and your God" (John 20.17).
-J.I.Packer says this "withdrawal had to take place somehow; and going up, down or sideways, failing to appear or suddenly vanishing were the only possible ways.
+Jesus was, indeed, returning to his Father: "I am returning to my Father and your Father, to my God and your God" (John 20.17).
+J.I.Packer says this: "withdrawal had to take place somehow and going up, down or sideways, failing to appear or suddenly vanishing were the only possible ways.
 Which would signify most clearly that Jesus would henceforth be reigning in glory?
 That answers itself."

 Jesus Christ, therefore, returned to his Father not in the same way as he came.
 He returned as the "Word" having been "made flesh" - for ever united with human nature.
 But the Resurrection had so affected the physical side of Christ's human nature that his body, as recorded in the Gospels, was (even before the Ascension) independent of what we would call "the laws of nature".
 Now with his fully glorified body we may assume the change is complete.

-"For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are - yet without sin.
-Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (Hebrews 4.15-16).
+"For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are - yet was without sin.
+Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need" (Hebrews 4.15-16).